alwaysbegrowing/arbor-contracts/spec/overview.md

 ### Bond Redemption
 #### if repaid
-Bonds can be redeemed for a pro-rata share of the repayment amount.
+Bonds can be redeemed for a pro rata share of the repayment amount.
 #### if defaulted
-Bonds can be redemmed for a pro-rata share of the collateral + repayment amount.
+Bonds can be redeemed for a pro rata share of the collateral + repayment amount.

 Bondholder tokens are not burnt on default - instead they are set to a `defaulted` state and are used to represent the debt still owed to the lenders.